Financial-Times/ip-material-ui-theme/examples/README.md

-Basic demo app to see the styles and deploy on the gh-pages.
+Basic demo app to look at the styles.
+Will eventually be hosted, maybe on GH Pages if having this public is ok.